tawsifmahmud05/Random-User-API-Performance-Test/README.md

 ### Load Testing HTML Summary Report
   ![Load testing Report](https://user-images.githubusercontent.com/85132422/193652367-31839eb7-bf98-4443-8713-f2444278ce2f.PNG)
 ## Stress Test Scenario
-Here Load testing  is performed using [RandomUser API](https://demoqa.com/BookStore/v1/Books) where the starting load is 10000 per hour.
-Severall tests has been performed for 60s,300s,600s and 900s load using Jmeter.
-The tests having TPS breakdown are summarized in excel spreadsheet and HTML report for the last test of 900s having 66000 users where 1% error is found.which is the bottleneck TPS/Stress test point.
+Here Stress testing  is performed using [RandomUser API](https://demoqa.com/BookStore/v1/Books) where the starting load is 10000 per hour.
+Severall tests has been performed for 60s,300s,600s and 900s load using Jmeter.After 900s,when we got no error, we keep on increasing users until we got 1% error and 99% success rate.The tests having TPS breakdown are summarized in excel spreadsheet and HTML report for the last test of 900s having 66000 users where 1% error is found.which is the bottleneck TPS/Stress test point.
 ### Stress Testing TPS and Test Breakdown
   ![Stress test](https://user-images.githubusercontent.com/85132422/193652471-4b141cef-56e2-43b9-a893-26e703609dc5.PNG)